 "[Haunted house attendees] are expected to be surprised, startled and scared by the exhibits, and the operator does not have a duty to guard against patrons reacting in bizarre, extreme and unpredictable ways."

-The court suggested that the operator's standard of care only needed to be exercised with the general welfare of all patrons in mind, not the unforeseeable effects on individual patrons.
+The court suggested that the operator's standard of care only needed to be exercised with the general welfare of all patrons in mind, not the unforeseeable effects on individuals.
 The house could reasonably expect surprise, but didn't have to take safety precautions against extreme, harmful exhibitions of it.
 Admittedly, it would be far less scary if Jason had politely announced his impending arrival before slowly emerging from behind the curtain.

 A third incident in a corn maze involved a visitor trying to run from another masked Jason (fans of the series will know how that guy gets around) who appeared from between the rows in a corn maze.
 In her attempt to flee, she slipped in mud and broke her leg.
 When she attempted to sue the owners of the corn maze, the court found that she should have had a reasonable expectation that the ground was muddy by the time she got to the area of the maze where she slipped.
 As for Jason's chainsaw-wielding arrival, the court also found that the visitor had paid an additional fee to go through the "scarier" half of the maze, suggesting implicit consent for more frightening incidents.
 The burden of heightened awareness and caution fell to the attendee.